-- Strict adherence to completion criteria as part of the project charter.
+- Project closure begins with intake.
 Having a clear understanding of what makes a project complete will demand more careful consideration of requirements during planning.

-- Clearly measurable benefits that can define goals, be tracked, and identify gaps.
-Force your sponsor to think about and document what makes this project successful upfront, and define what that data will look like.
+- Identify clearly measurable benefits.
+Force your sponsor to think about and document what makes this project successful upfront and define what that data will look like.

-- Our program helps you begin project closure during initiation and planning.
+- Define project closure during initiation and planning.
 If you leave closure criteria as an afterthought, you are likely to stumble through it.

-- Our approach to project closure is as a portfolio activity.
+- Make project closure a portfolio activity.
 Crispness around project closure is required for anyone to measure benefits attainment.

-- Our program makes project closure practical and tactical.
-We start with current and common issues, map out processes to find weakness, and then identify the closure points that need to be defined.
+- Make project closure practical and tactical.
+We start current and common problems.
+We map out processes to find weakness and then identify the closure points that need to be defined.

 After each Info-Tech experience, we ask our members to quantify the real-time savings, monetary impact, and project improvements our research helped them achieve.
 See our top member experiences for this blueprint and what our clients have to say.